rbertolusso/intubate/README.md

   (Two steps to create an interface seemed excessive, too much, no-way dude, especially with one of them requiring a rational decision.
-   You need one step only now, and can create your interfaces while you drink your coffee and text driving to work.
+   You need one step only now, so you can create your interfaces when you drink your coffee and text while driving to work.

+   This will be particularly appreciated down the line, when the technology of self-driving cars is definitely polished and established, and you will be forced to work while commuting to work after working at home...
+   I mean you will have even more free time available to relax and enjoy.

-   Anyway, I am still not satisfied with the amount of labor involved and I will put my best effort trying to further reduce it.)
+   Anyway, I am still not satisfied with the amount of labor required on the user's side and will put my best effort in trying to further reduce it.)

 * In addition to formula versions: